- FL Studio 12 and above

 1. Connect the device via USB.
 FL Studio will auto detect the device.
 (Use the included USB cable and not through an extender cable).

-3. Ensure MIDIIN2 (Launchpad Pro) is enabled in FL MIDI Settings, set to the same input and output Port number and the Novation Launchpad Pro controller type.
+2. Enabled MIDIIN2 (Launchpad Pro) in FL MIDI Settings, and set it to the same input and output Port number and the Novation Launchpad Pro controller type.

-CLIPS / OVERVIEW / CONTROLLERS: trigger clips in the Performance zone, displays an overview of 8x8 zones or controller layouts.
+- CLIPS / OVERVIEW / CONTROLLERS: trigger clips in the Performance zone, and displays an overview of 8x8 zones or controller layouts.

-NAVIGATION: navigates the playlist zone by 1 clip/track increments.
+- NAVIGATION: navigates the playlist zone by 1 clip/track increment.
 (Hold all 4 to change mode, to navigate by 8 clip/track increments).